-While much can be done during the initial design to enhance the durability of concrete structures and minimize maintenance, parking facilities require regular upkeep to maximize their lifespan.
-An ongoing maintenance plan that includes routine sweeping, pressure washing and regular visual inspections by a facility manager can pay long-term dividends by helping to identify potential issues before they require more extensive repairs, in addition to offering a positive first impression by keeping the structure pleasing to its users.
+While much can be done during initial design to enhance the durability of concrete structures and minimize maintenance, parking facilities still require regular upkeep to maximize their lifespan.
+A detailed cleaning and maintenance plan with daily, weekly, monthly, quarterly, semi-annual and annual tasks that include routine sweeping, pressure washing and visual inspections by a facility manager can pay long-term dividends by helping to identify potential issues before they require more extensive repairs, in addition to offering a positive first impression by keeping the structure pleasing to its users.

-In addition to establishing a detailed cleaning and regular maintenance plan with daily, weekly, monthly, quarterly, semi-annual and annual tasks, a Capital Improvement Plan can go a long way towards protecting a parking investment.
+In addition to establishing a cleaning and maintenance plan, a Capital Improvement Plan can go a long way towards protecting a parking investment.
 An important part of this plan is regular condition assessments starting when the structure is 5-10 years old.
 In addition to identifying any structural issues that could affect a facility’s lifespan, condition assessments can also identify safety concerns that may impact users.

 What to Expect from a Condition Assessment

 Mechanical, electrical, plumbing, fire protection, waterproofing systems and other specialty systems may also be evaluated by engineers specializing in those particular areas.

 Battling the Enemy